goncedillo/mockium-example-project/README.md

 npm start
 ```

-At this point, you could change features in the server, in order to change the responses and extend the server throughout the Mockium CLI running in your terminal.
+At this point, you could select different features in the server, in order to change the responses and extend the server throughout the Mockium CLI running in your terminal.

 For more information about managing the CLI you can visit the [Mockium CLI documentation](https://github.com/goncedillo/mockium#getting-started)

 #### Scaffolding

-The most important folder in this project is **mockium-files** which contains all the Mockium stuff. aas you can observe, all features are placed in the _features_ folder (as default) as well as _mocks_ with the mock files.
+The most important folder in this project is **mockium-files** which contains all the Mockium stuff. aas you can observe, all features are placed in the **features** folder (as default) as well as **mocks** with the mock files.

 The rest of files and folders are related with web server (based on [express](https://github.com/expressjs/express) server) and front-end resources.